PinMy

 Can my contractor or client use PinMy without an account?

 Yes — PinMy Guest Mode lets anyone open a shared file in any browser, on phone or PC, without installing the app or creating an account.
 Guests can see all pins, voice notes, photos, and comments on shared images, videos, or PDF documents.
 To leave their own pin or reply to an existing one, guests enter a single mandatory field — their name (email is optional).
 If a guest clears their browser or opens the link on a different device, they'll need to enter their name again.
+For ongoing collaboration with the same team, a free PinMy account is the better fit — it keeps identity persistent, unlocks notifications, and lets the person own their own projects, not just contribute to yours.

 How long can voice notes be?
 Are they transcribed?